nadavmatalon/MCP9802/README.md

 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;byte

 __Destructor__
-If you want to destruct an existing MCP9802 object, you can use the following method to do so:
+If you want to destruct an instantiated MCP9802 object, you can use the following method to do so:

 ```
 ~MCP9802 device_name();